Ya'qoub Al-Oudat

 Al-Badawi al-Mulaththum (البدوي الملثم, "The Veiled Bedouin") was the pen name used by Ya'qoub Al Oudat, a pioneer of thought and literature in Jordan, writer, thinker, scholar, historian, storyteller and a translator.
 Famous for writing a biography of Mustafa Wahbi et-Tull, a Jordanian poet known by his pseudonym Arar.

 Early life

 Yaqoub was born in Al Karak in Jordan in 1909, and his father Hanna was the first mayor of Karak during the Turkish rule, his mother is Hadba Jaber Al Odat.

 Education

-When Al Oudat's father passed away, he stopped attending school and transferred to the Secondary School of Irbid.
+When Al Oudat's father died, he stopped attending school and transferred to the Secondary School of Irbid.
 Al Oudat completed his primary education at the School of Roman Orthodoxy and Al Maaref School.
 He finished his secondary education in 1931.

 Al Oudat wished to pursue his graduate studies in Law at the Damascus University but his limited financial resources prevented him to continue his education.